Major types of hormone receptors

 Glucocorticoids and mineralocorticoids are produced entirely in the adrenal gland and are released as finished products.
 In contrast, the adrenal androgens, which are formed in substantial amounts in the adrenal glands of both men and women, serve mostly as precursors for the gonadal synthesis of sexual hormones.
 Compared to the gonadal androgens testosterone and dihydrotestosterone, the adrenal hormones have low specific activity.

 Synthesis of adrenal steroids

 Aldosterone and cortisol are each derived from progesterone in three successive enzyme reactions; most of the enzymes involved are cytochrome P450 enzymes.
-One of these enzymes is 11-β-hydroxylase, which also activates the anticancer drug mitotane (see slide 12.4.3).

 The key hormones released from the adrenal gland are cortisol, aldosterone, and dehydroepiandrosterone (DHEA), which are the major glucocorticoid, mineralocorticoid, and adrenal androgen, respectively.
 Progesterone is the most important progestin hormone; however, in the adrenal glands, it is not released to a significant extent but mostly serves as a synthetic intermediate, as does pregnenolone.

 One of the steps in the synthetic pathway from progesterone to cortisol—the introduction of the hydroxyl group on the ring—is carried out by 11-β-hydroxylase (CYP11B).
 This enzyme also activates the anticancer drug mitotane, which therefore selectively targets tumors in the adrenal gland (see slide 12.4.3).